German documentary on Murnau photos

 photos n° 13, 14, 15, 17, 18.

-of us, we have a lot to thank them for who we are and
+For many of us, we have a lot to thank them for who we

-the POWs awoke to the sound of gunfire from the direction of
+1945 the POWs awoke to the sound of gunfire from the direction

 overhead and dropped its wings a number of times in acknowledgment